osmandapp/web/main/docs/user/plugins/development.md

 ## Setup

-To activate spesial features for developers and testers:
+To activate special features for developers and testers:

 1. [Enable](../plugins/index.md#enable--disable) OsmAnd development plugin in the Plugins section of the Main menu.
 2. Make the necessary settings in the plugin's [Settings menu](#plugin-settings).